joshua-hales/joshua-hales/README.md

 ## What I Use

-### Languages and Frameworks
+### Languages, Frameworks, and Tools

+- Git
-* Python
+- Python
-* Java
+- Java
-* Django
+- Django
-* JavaScript*
+- JavaScript*
-* Vue.js*
+- Vue.js*
-* Kotlin*
-* Swift*
+- $\LaTeX$
+- Bash
+- Gradle*

-**currently learning*
+\**Currently learning*

 I primarily use and am most comfortable with Python and Java for general programming.
 I also use Java for Android development.
 I am currently learning JavaScript and Vue.js.

-I have dabbled in Kotlin and Swift and have read the language reference pages for both.
+I have dabbled in other languages including Kotlin and Swift.
+I will also read language reference pages for fun.

 ### Editors